 Here’s Our Everest Base Camp Trek Gear List:

-(Note that what we bought in Kathmandu was mostly from Shona’s Alpine – details on Shopping for Trekking Gear in Kathmandu here🙂 Note that Shona’s also rent trekking equipment like backpacks, sleeping bags, down jackets if you don’t want to buy.
+(Note that what we bought in Kathmandu was mostly from Shona’s Alpine – details on Shopping for Trekking Gear in Kathmandu here🙂 Note that Shona’s also rents trekking equipment like backpacks, sleeping bags, and down jackets if you don’t want to buy them.
 Tell them ASocialNomad sent you!

 The Most Important Trek Gear You can Take

 We have claimed twice on insurance in the last year, taking emergency flights back from both Central America and Central Asia for (unrelated) family emergencies.
-In both cases our travel insurance company have paid in full.
-In total we would have been out nearly US$10,000 if we hadn’t had coverage.
+In both cases, our travel insurance company has paid in full.
+In total, we would have been out nearly US$10,000 if we hadn’t had coverage.

 TREK GEAR LIST: BAGS & PACKS FOR EVEREST BASE CAMP TREK